xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

   * The first kind is online homework assignment at WileyPLUS (Please get the access as soon as you can).
 There will be one WileyPLUS homework each week and they are due Saturday at noon.
 To earn credit, you must earn more than 90% on each assignment.
 You have 10 attempts for each question and that should be plenty before you can answer the question correctly.
 Each assignment is worth 1 point.

   * The second kind is completing tasks in the course materials assigned every week.
 You will be working on these assignments during the class time and discuss them with your peers.
-You will be asked to present your work during the class as part of the evlautions.
+You will be asked to present your work during the class as part of the evaluations.

 ## Presentations